Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 As you hit the target, grasping vines appear on it, and it makes a Strength saving throw.
-A Large or larger creature has **:d20-adv: Advantage**{ .d20 } on this save.
+A Large or larger creature has **:d20-adv: Advantage**{.d20} on this save.
 On a failed save, the target has the Restrained condition until the spell ends.
 On a successful save, the vines shrivel away, and the spell ends.

 While Restrained, the target takes 1d6 Piercing damage at the start of each of its turns.
 The target or a creature within reach of it can take an action to make a Strength (Athletics) check against your spell save DC.
 On a success, the spell ends.